teampears/studious-adventure/Report/report-draft.md

 # Challenge
 A web based application tightly coupled to the Regina Foodbank's CRM will significantly improve the quality of service that the Regina Foodbank is able to provide and simplify statistical data collection for improved advocacy work.

 Booking is not easy for clients.
-There is a need for clients to be able to book a hamper from anywhere at anytime with assurance that they will be able to get their hamper delivered.
+There is a need for clients to be able to book a hamper from anywhere at anytime with assurance that they will be able to get their hamper.
 Long wait times for phone booking has lead to an increase in the call drop rate as a high number of clients utilize pay-as-you-go phones with expensive by the minute usage.

 ## High-level guidelines, principles, constraints, & assumptions
 **Design approach:** Design Thinking (Agile)/Fast Feedback Cycle